jovanplavsic/group-story/README.md

 This repo is intended to test git functionality.
+Take 2.